zuozhenggh/learning-library/solutions-library/jde-move-improve/provision/provision.md

 ### Connecting to an OCI Compute instance using a Mac/Linux/Unix based machine using Command Line SSH

 Mac OS X includes a command-line SSH client as part of the operating system.
 To use it, go to Finder, and select Go -> Utilities from the top menu.
 Then look for Terminal.
-To connect over SSH you can use the following command on a Linux/UNIX style system
+To connect over SSH you can use the following command on a Linux/UNIX style system:

     $ ssh –l opc –i </path/to/privateKey> <PublicIP_Address>